FedPF: Accurate Target Privacy Preserving Federated Learning Balancing Fairness and Utility: Conclusions

 \section{Conclusions}

 This paper addresses the critical challenge of simultaneously achieving privacy, fairness, and utility in FL.
 We introduce the $\varepsilon_f$-fair constraint for FL environments and develop the \textit{FedPF} algorithm through Lagrangian min-max optimization.
-Our theoretical analysis establishes fundamental privacy-fairness-utility tradeoffs (Theorem \ref{th: tradeoffs}) and convergence guarantees (Theorem \ref{th: fairness_constraints}).
+Our theoretical analysis establishes fundamental privacy-fairness-utility tradeoffs (Theorem \ref{th: tradeoffs} and Theorem \ref{th: non-iid tradeoffs}) and convergence guarantees (Theorem \ref{th: fairness_constraints}).
 Most significantly, we reveal counter-intuitive insights, i.e., fairness constraints create non-monotonic privacy-utility relationships where optimal performance occurs at intermediate privacy budgets.
 Experimental validation on \textit{Adult}, \textit{Bank}, and \textit{Compas} datasets confirms these predictions, demonstrating up to 42.9\% discrimination reduction while maintaining differential privacy guarantees.
+And, hardware-level simulations demonstrate that FedPF maintains a low computational footprint, making it suitable for resource-constrained edge devices.

+\textit{Limitations.} Our hardware testbed includes 6 clients, which validates feasibility but limits conclusions about large-scale heterogeneous deployments.
+Theorem \ref{th: non-iid tradeoffs}'s $\Gamma T/N$ term suggests that increasing client count $N$ can mitigate non-i.i.d. drift; we plan to validate this on 50+ clients in healthcare and financial federations as future work.